 - Put extra money toward the debt with the highest interest rate.
 Called the debt avalanche strategy, this method will save the most money on interest in the long run.
 Make the minimum payments on all of your debts, and then funnel any extra money you have toward paying off your highest-interest debt.
 Next, concentrate on the debt with the next-highest rate, and so on.

 - Put extra money toward the credit card or debt with the smallest balance.
 The debt snowball strategy is a method that can help you knock out your smallest balances more rapidly, providing quick wins and reducing the total number of accounts you have to deal with.
 With this method, you make minimum payments on all accounts, and put extra toward your smallest balance until it's paid off.
 Then focus on the account with the next-smallest balance, and so on.

 Each time you successfully pay off a debt, put the money you freed up toward paying off your other debts.
 You can also direct any extra funds that come your way, such as your tax refund or work bonus, toward making additional payments on your debt.

 Also keep your credit in mind as you pay down debt.
 One of the single best things you can do for your credit score is to pay your bills on time every month.
 To ensure you never miss a payment on debts or any other services, consider setting up automatic payments or payment reminders through your bank.

 5. Be Diligent Moving Forward

 Once you've reduced or even eliminated your debt, you can begin rebuilding your credit by practicing good credit and financial management.
 Pay all your bills on time, and avoid carrying credit card balances from month to month.
-To keep track of your credit going forward, you can check your credit reports and scores for free with Experian or enroll in ongoing credit monitoring.
+To keep track of your credit going forward, you can check your credit score and credit reports for free with Experian or enroll in ongoing credit monitoring.